-It’s impossible and unappealing for an artist to create work that appeals to everyone, and Grimes’ music is appealingly shameless in its enigmatic nature.
+Of course, it’s impossible and unappealing for an artist to create work that appeals to everyone, and Grimes’ music is appealingly shameless in its enigmatic nature.
 Her music is, inescapably ‘poppy’ – and if you just don’t dig aerial feminine vocals you’re going to struggle to pick up what Grimes is putting down.
-That said, her exploration of simplicity does hold an acutely interesting and developed understanding of composition, layering, production and the way she manipulates her voice as her primary instrument blended with drum machines, synths and keyboards creates hypnotic and undeniably agreeable grooves.
+That said, her exploration of hypnotic simplicity does express an acutely interesting and developed understanding of composition, layering, production and the way she manipulates her voice as her primary instrument blended with drum machines, synths and keyboards creates undeniably agreeable grooves.
 Her music videos might communicate a similar visual naiveté to a “high school art project”, but the obviously D.I.Y nature of them is exactly what makes them so interesting and ultimately enabling for those who are interested in following a similar path.
-There is after all, a deep black infinity between sitting around at home and waxing lyrical about your pipe dreams and actually walking out the door, exposing yourself to criticism and making things happen.
+There is, after all, a deep black infinity between sitting around at home and waxing lyrical about your pipe dreams and actually walking out the door, exposing yourself to criticism and making things happen.

-Liberated, artful, intelligent, eloquent, self-aware and driven – Grimes is the unfortunate bearer of a number of envious character traits in a world of unfulfilled and spiteful individuals.
-Luckily, for those that are happy to celebrate and appreciate energy being put into interesting places, she is leaving behind an ever-evolving body of work that reflects her development as a human being and as an artist pushing towards her translation of originality.
+Liberated, self-aware and driven – Grimes is the unfortunate bearer of a number of enviable character traits in a world of unfulfilled and spiteful individuals.
+Luckily, for those that are happy to celebrate and appreciate energy being put into interesting places, she is leaving behind an ever-evolving body of work that reflects her development as a human being and as an artist pushing towards something that is uniquely hers.
 She is a perfect example of an expressive entity that has grown up immersed in internet culture, absorbing hundreds of influences across every medium and colouring her expressions with tasteful references and varied areas of interest.
-Having enjoyed international success and achieved more before her 25th birthday than most manage in their entire lifetimes – Grimes, as she matures, evolves and collaborates will continue to challenge perceptions, blur the line between mediums, grow her fan base, gardner hoards of detractors and cement herself as one of the most experimental and polarising artists in popular culture.
+Having enjoyed international success and achieved more before her 25th birthday than most manage in their entire lifetimes – Grimes, as she matures, evolves and collaborates will continue to challenge perceptions, blur the line between mediums, grow her fan base, garner hoards of detractors and cement herself as one of the most polarising artists in popular culture.

 Grimes: ……….I like it when it’s raining; I think rain is nice because it forces you to stay inside.
 I just feel more comfortable working if it’s raining, because I don’t really know what else I would be doing…

-James: When it’s raining you don’t feel that little bit of guilt for being inside on a sunny day.
+James: and you don’t feel that little bit of guilt for being inside on a sunny day…

 Grimes: Yeah, exactly.